95anantsingh/NYU-Attacking-Compressed-NLP/README.md

 Project presentation and results can be found at [docs/presentation.pdf](https://github.com/95anantsingh/NYU-Attacking-Compressed-NLP/blob/master/docs/presentation.pdf)
 <br>
 Demo video can be downloaded from [docs/attack-demo.webm](https://github.com/95anantsingh/NYU-Attacking-Compressed-NLP/blob/master/docs/attack-demo.webm)
 <br>

 ## :scroll: License

 This repo is licensed under GPL License Version 3.0
 <br>

 ## :e-mail: Contact

 If you have any question, please email `anant.singh@nyu.edu` or `sp6646@nyu.edu`
 <br>
-> This Project was part of graduate level High Performance Machine Learning course at New York University
+> This Project was part of graduate level High Performance Machine Learning course at New York University.